abinit/abipy/docs/installation.rst

 so that other scripts and tools will know where to find the new binaries/libraries/include files they need.

-Get the python tarball from the `official site <https://www.python.org>`_ and unpack it.
+Get the python tarball from the `python official site <https://www.python.org>`_ and unpack it.
 Configure the package with the ``--prefix`` option and compile the code (use the ``-j`` option to speedup the compilation with threads)::